gazebosim/docs/ci.md

 * 🟡: Pending, results haven't been received yet.
 * ❌: Failed, something is wrong.

-Depending on the library and on the build queue, checks can be in a pending 🟡 state from a couple of minutes up to an entire day.
+Depending on the library and on the build queue (from our [Jenkins server](https://build.osrfoundation.org/)), checks can be in a pending
+🟡 state from a couple of minutes up to an entire day.
 If a build is in this state for too long, there may be some issue with infrastructure and the build didn't run or didn't report back.